USDA-ARS-NWRC/awsm_test_cases/README.md

 ```

 > **NOTE:** will take approximately 2 to 4 hours to complete, dependent on computer resources.

+> **WARNING:** The BRB run is threaded and will consume significant memory.
+If the computer does not have 12GB minimum allocated to Docker, you can turn off threading by setting `threading: False` in the configuration file under `[system]`.
+Otherwise `AWSM` will quit unexpectedly.

 ## Tuolumne River Basin, California